meshcloud/meshcloud-docs/docs/administration.delete-tenants.md

 ## Delete Tenants

-The process for [deleting a tenant](meshcloud.tenant.md#delete-a-meshtenant) always starts by putting the tenant on the deletion queue.
+The process for [deleting a tenant](meshcloud.tenant.md#delete-a-meshtenant) always starts by putting the tenant in the deletion queue.

 meshStack will automatically approve and confirm deletion of OSB Marketplace tenants.